-It is our philosophy that every family has its own individual way to celebrate holidays.
+Trinity celebrates that strength lies in our differences, and therefore we respect that every family has its own individual way to celebrate holidays.
 Please discuss with your child's teacher any concerns that you may have regarding holidays in advance.
 Honoring family requests regarding the celebration of holidays is only possible when teachers are given the time to prepare appropriately.